IsaccBarker/Greatness/README.md

 ## Why is Greatness *the* best?
 Well, just remember the name.
 Greatness has to be the best.
 But if you are stupid (but still great), here is a comparision chart.
+#### Disclaimer
+While the chart below is will be true for greatness, it may not be accurate just yet.
+This chart will only be accurate once we reach the great version of v1.0.0.

 |                                        | [greatness]       | [chezmoi]     | [dotbot]          | [rcm]             | [homesick]        | [yadm]        | [bare git] |
 | -------------------------------------- | ----------------- | ------------- | ----------------- | ----------------- | ----------------- | ------------- | ---------- |